What is a Project Management Office?

 Every large organization has a PMO or planning to acquire in near future.
 In 2000, nearly 47% of the large organizations have PMO and that number increased to 87% in 2012 – Surveyed by PM Solutions

-The question is why every organization is going for PMO – Answer is simple it helps to grow & maintain business of serving organization.
+The question is why every organization is going for PMO – Answer is simple it helps to grow & maintain the business of serving organization.

 Every organization needs to have archives of all the processes, methods, conflicts, risks register, lesson learned that helps to take decisions for successful completion of projects – A PMO does that job efficiently.
 This dedicated department provides necessary due support the Senior Management & Project Managers to concentrate on their jobs.

-Who is in Project Management Office?
+Who is in the Project Management Office?

 Project Management Office (PMO) consist of multi-skill project management executive staff.
 The professional are Project/Program manager, schedulers, planners, controllers, coordinators etc.

-Project Management Director – PMD is the highest authority guy in any PMO and accountable for it’s success or failure.
-PMD has authority equal to VP or any high level functional manager.
+Project Management Director – PMD is the highest authority guy in any PMO and accountable for its success or failure.
+PMD has authority equal to VP or any high-level functional manager.

 Roles & Responsibilities | Project Management Office

 Project Management Office tracks all the projects, programs at a bigger picture and maintain the records.
-PMO task structure changes from company to company but overall scenario remains the same that is to ease of task of higher Management and of Project team in every possible manner.
+PMO task structure changes from company to company but the overall scenario remains the same that is to ease of task of higher Management and of Project team in every possible manner.

 Let’s enlist in details all the stuff PMO normally do for any organization generally;

 - Project Portfolio Management: Portfolio management is the key to achieve objective cross-functional organization.
-It will help for decision making if to bid a project or put extra resources in any project or even to reduce resources at any project to optimize them on different project.
+It will help for decision making if to bid a project or put extra resources in any project or even to reduce resources at any project to optimize them on a different project.
 To avoid resources conflict is the major task to be done by PMO anywhere.
 Tracking through project portfolio management helps to get optimize results with minimum resources.

-- Training & Coaching: PMO job is to check all the forecast scenarios and get train own staff rather hiring skilled person from outside to fill the gaps.
+- Training & Coaching: PMO job is to check all the forecast scenarios and get train own staff rather hiring a skilled person from outside to fill the gaps.
 Training should also be done at ongoing projects.
 Outside trainers can be hired if necessary.

-- Lesson Learned: PMO should record lesson learned from projects throughout the project phase.
-Lesson Learned is big help to make decisions for future projects as well as ongoing projects at any phase.
+- Lesson Learned: PMO should record the lesson learned from projects throughout the project phase.
+Lesson Learned is a big help to make decisions for future projects as well as ongoing projects at any phase.

 - Tools & Techniques: PMO is the one should decide to implement different tools, software, techniques and standard to get homogenized results all over.
 This will help get transparency and reliability in data ultimately.